Bhanu-Chauhan-uoa/DS_Assignment_1/README.md

             checking if the stack is empty, and delaying the pop operation.

 2. Detailed Breakdown
-Remote Object Lookup: The client first looks up the remote object SimpleCalculator using Naming.lookup("rmi://localhost/Server").
+   Remote Object Lookup: The client first looks up the remote object SimpleCalculator using
+   Naming.lookup("rmi://localhost/Server").
 This allows the client to interact with the remote calculator service.

-User Input Handling: A Scanner object is created to read input from the user.
-The while (true) loop keeps the program running, allowing continuous interaction with the user until the program is terminated manually.

-Displaying Menu Options: The program displays a menu with options for various operations (insert value, perform operations, pop value, check stack status, delay pop).

    pushValue: Handles inserting values into the stack.
    pushOperation: Handles performing operations on the stack (max, min, gcd, lcm).
    popValue: Pops the topmost value from the stack and prints the result.
    isEmpty: Checks if the stack is empty and prints the result.
    delayPop: Handles popping an element after a specified delay.

    Exception Handling: The try-catch block catches and prints any exceptions that occur during RMI operations or user input processing.

 3. Intructions to test
    1. Compile the SimpleCalculatorImpl.java file
    2. Compile the Server.java file
    3. Compile the Client.java file
    4. Run the Server (It creates the rmi registry at port 1099, please do not run `start rmiregistry` command to start the registry)
    5. Run the Client

 4. Individual Stack